EvrmoreOrg/evrmore-rpc-explorer/README.md

 # Evrmore RPC Explorer

 This is a simple database-free Evrmore blockchain explorer which runs on Node.js.
-It uses the RPC API to get its information from a local Evrmore core full node.
+It uses the RPC API to get its information from a local Evrmore core full node (evrmored/evrmore-qt).

 It does currently lack features compared to database-backed explorers.
-But it optionally supports also connecting to an Evrmore Electrumx server to get some of those features.
+But it optionally supports also connecting to an Evrmore Electrumx server to get some of those features (most importantly, address balances and address transaction histories).
+Until electrumx-ermore becomes available, a temporary hack in the file "blockchairAddressApi.js" allows a locally running node.js server to provide address info by querying evrmored.

-Note that display support for Evrmore assets is only partially complete.
+Note that information about Evrmore assets is only partially displayed.
 However, the explorer provides access to the relevant JSON as a tab on most pages, and much of the desired asset information can be viewed in the JSON.

 This project is code forked from an early version of https://github.com/janoside/btc-rpc-explorer

+Note that there is much cleanup which should be done in app/coins/evr.js and elsewhere.
+I even disabled whole website pages which were not relevant to Evrmore, but didn't remove them.
+I just wanted to get an explorer working in a hurry.

 ## Features